For the Breastfeeding Coalition website, click here

 Child Passenger Safety Program

-The leading cause of severe injuries and death for children from birth to 12 years of age is automobile crashes.
-Most of the injuries and deaths are preventable by proper use of an appropriate child restraint system for the age and weight of the child.
+Car crashes are the leading cause of severe injuries and death for children from birth to 12 years of age.
+Most of the injuries and deaths can be prevented by proper use of an appropriate child restraint system (car seat or seat belt) for the age and weight of the child.

 Mothers Invested in Baby/ Madres Invertidas en Bebe (MI Baby/ MI Bebe) Program